Star Trek: Away Team

 Star Trek: Away Team is an isometric real-time tactics video game developed by Reflexive Entertainment and published by Activision.
 The game was initially released in March 2001 for personal computers using Microsoft Windows in North America.
 The game is set in the Star Trek universe, after the end of the Dominion War seen in the television series Star Trek: Deep Space Nine.
 It features a range of new characters, set on board the USS Incursion with voice appearances by Brent Spiner and Michael Dorn as Lieutenant Commander Data and Ambassador Worf, respectively.
 The game received mixed reviews, with criticism directed at the graphics, elements of the gameplay including the lack of any artificial intelligence, and the limited length of the game.

-In September 2021, the game was one of six Star Trek titles re-released on GOG.com in celebration of the franchise's 55th anniversary.
+In 2023, the game was one of eight Star Trek titles re-released on GOG.com in celebration of the franchise's 57th anniversary.